 Based upon the charitable structure of the COVID-19 Community Emergency Response Fund, our grants are limited to 501(c)(3) nonprofit organizations or other charitable organizations able to receive a tax-deductible contribution, such as schools, faith-based organizations, and other public entities.
 We are not able to fund individuals or businesses directly, labor unions, or other 501(c)(4), 501(c)(5), and 501(c)(6) organizations.

 Is there a geographic area of focus for the Fund?

-The COVID-19 Community Emergency Response Fund will prioritize community-based organizations offering food access in Flathead County and education based needs serving North Flathead Valley.
+The COVID-19 Community Emergency Response Fund will prioritize community-based organizations offering food access in Flathead County and additional emerging needs as they arise.

 When will you share who you fund?

-We anticipate making a first round of investments in the coming weeks, and will publish the list of selected grantees on this page, along with short descriptions of the services and support they are providing.
+Grant review is ongoing and grants are being deployed as quickly as possible.
+A running list can be found further up on this page, along with short descriptions of the services and support they are providing.
 We hope that this will help the community navigate available resources.